Pere Ubu Individual Biographies

 Mr. Thomas has recorded more than thirty albums and performed on stage with the likes of Richard Thompson, Jackie Leven, the MC5, Van Dyke Parks, Frank Black, the Sun Ra Arkestra, Philip Glass, Steve Earle, Percy Heath, George Wendt, Wayne Kramer, David and Don Was, The Mondrian String Quartet, Todd Rundgren, John Goodman, Loudon Wainwright, the London Sinfonietta, Nick Cave and Shane McGowan.

-Mr. Thomas has written two books, The Book of Hieroglyphs and Chinese Whispers.
+Mr. Thomas has written three books, The Book of Hieroglyphs, Chinese Whispers and 'Cogs, The Making of Carnival Of Souls.'
 Van Dyke Parks, who once introduced Mr. Thomas to Brian Wilson saying "Brian, I'd like you to meet the other American genius," says of 'The Book of Hieroglyphs,' "I have trod and will retread this confirming and inquiring work time and again.
 It's strangely home.
 Epic in scope.
 As mighty on the page as on the stage, with scat and logic, this MacDuff leads us on."

 See the Press Center for photos and more information.